My daughter is ten in 3 weeks, what to do?

 Her birthday is in two weeks and we don't know where to have her birthday party.
 We can't have it at our house.
 Any suggestions?

 What about a local park?
 Pack the cold stuff (including extra water if the temps are hot in your area) cake and treats in coolers, and tote a bunch of blankets or beach towels if you can't find or reserve picnic tables.
 Then, add a good scavenger hunt game (natural things the kids could find in the park) to the festivities to tie into the outdoor locale theme.
-Just make it a fun and fancy free afternoon for the gal and her pals! :) Happy 10th Birthday wishes, and many more, for your young daughter!
-Enjoy!

 I love Kansas Cindy's ideas!
 Also, check out the local playground.
 If you have some money to spend on this, maybe the bowling alley, especially since a lot of these have kids' specials in the summer and you can get a really good deal.
 The town pool might be a good idea - a lot of them are free for residents, and many of them have picnic tables.
 If you live in an area that has a lake or a beach, that might be fun.
 Really, any pretty picnic area would work.
 Happy 10th birthday! :)